qubit-ulm/ebs/README.md

 The [Matrix Market File format](http://math.nist.gov/MatrixMarket/formats.html) as the default input output format.
 The format ASCII based, allows comment lines, which begin with a percent sign.
 We use the "array" format for general dense vectors.
 Details how to handle this format in python or matlab can be found in the particular demos.

 If you find a bug in pwcs, have a problem using it or have a question about the method in general, feel free to open a github issue.
-The development team will try to answer the problem or fix the issue timely.
+The development team will try to answer the problem or fix the issue in a timely fashion.

 ## Determining the regularization parameter lambda
 The first step in a typical processing chain of a piecewise constant singnal is to determine a reasonable choice for the regularization pparameter lambda.
 Typically this requires a lot of twiddling.
 The program `lambdaopt` implements the heuristic we proposed in the paper to chose this parameter automatically.